qunitjs/qunit/docs/callbacks/QUnit.log.md

 ---
 layout: default
 title: QUnit.log()
-description: Register a callback to fire whenever an assertion completes.
+excerpt: Register a callback to fire whenever an assertion completes.
 categories:
   - callbacks
 redirect_from: